-Review: Reviews are split by categories linked on the right-hand side of the page for desktop users, and at the bottom for those on mobile.
-The titles are self-explanatory with reviews covering contemporary films, repertory cinema, museum exhibitions, and film-related books.
+Review: Reviews are split by categories linked on the right-hand side of the page for desktop users and at the bottom for those on mobile.
+I cover contemporary films, repertory cinema, museum exhibitions, and film-related books.

-Film of the Week: Film of the Week is a running column where I write a short recommendation of a film.
+Film of the Week: A running column where I write a short recommendation of a film.
 Taken together, the posts in this column can be thought of as its own Film 101 syllabus meant to introduce newer audiences to overlooked films.

 Solo Cinema is the third iteration of my blog, following AEDFilms (2014 – 2015) on Google’s Blogspot platform, and the previously titled Network on Cinema (2015 – 2017) which operated on Tumblr.
 As I’ve grown older, both my style of writing, and my interest in what I write about, has changed prompting a more definitive switch in platform and name.

 When I operated AEDFilms, for example, I was mainly covering Hollywood blockbusters, and the occasional independent film.
 Subsequently, when I began Network on Cinema, I started to focus less on Hollywood blockbusters and more on independent, foreign-language, and older films.
 This also marked the start of two different columns that still run to this day: Film of the Week and Repertory (previously titled, Limited).
 Given that I operate Solo Cinema alone, the length of writing has also changed, so that I may better pace myself.
 The bulk of reviews in my archive amount to 1,000+ words, yet reading them now, I question the need for such length.
 In short, I’m now more focused on substance rather than length, although occasionally, I’ll write significantly longer pieces.